joshbruce/fourth-earth-raw/public/content.md

 - Player: A person playing 1 or more characters and executing game mechanics such as rolling dice and reducing difficulties.
 - Character: Anything that can intentionally interact with and impact the setting and other characters as determined by players using game mechanics.
 - Narrator: One or more players who facilitate the story by purposefully impeding forward progress in unforeseen and enjoyable ways; tension and release.
-- Non-player character: A character existing outside of those played by the main group of players; often played by the narrator(s).
+- Non-player character: A character existing outside of those created and played by the main group of players; often played by the narrator(s).
 - Opposing character: Often a non-player character acting in opposition to the characters of the main group of players.
 - Guideline: One or more suggestions on developing an implementation.
 - Implementation: A specific method for executing a game mechanic.
 - Game mechanic: The mechanisms used by players to interact with characters and the game as well as how the game might respond to players and characters.
-- Metagaming: Using information known by the player to affect decisions made by the character without the character first acquiring that information.
+- Metagaming: Using information the player has to affect decisions made by the character without the character first acquiring that information.
 - Railroading: Players often feel they aren’t given a choice, their choices don’t affect the path of the story and setting, or choices offered tend to be singular or false dichotomies.
 - Role playing:
 	- Making decisions the player would make in similar circumstances as the character.